-A simple guide on how to grow Zinnia Flowers.
+A simple guide on how to plant zinnias from seed.
 Zinnias are one of the easiest annuals to grow; they make beautiful cut flowers and bloom prolifically.
 These show-stopping flowering plants are low maintenance, and effortless to grow from seed.

 They are available in a vast range of single or double blooms, dwarf sizes, tall varieties, and different colors.
 This guide will step you through the process of how to grow Zinnia flowers from seed.